globoxx/book/src/appr/prog_jeu/hit_the_fly.md

     for ennemy in ennemies:
         ennemy.draw()
         ennemy.animate()
-    for missile in missiles: # Parcourt les missiles missile.draw()
+    for missile in missiles:
+        missile.draw()

 def update():
     player.update()
     for ennemy in ennemies:
         ennemy.update()
-    for missile in missiles: # Parcourt les missiles missile.update(ennemies)
+    for missile in missiles:
+        missile.update()
 ```
 ````